Research

 Project ENABLE

-Susana is a founding member of Project ENABLE, which is an online resource for Enriching Navajo as a Biology Language for Education.
+In collaboration with Sterling Martin and Joanna Bundus, Susana founded Project ENABLE, which is an online resource for Enriching Navajo as a Biology Language for Education.
 We present new and existing biology terminology in Diné Bizaad as a way to preserve this language while also enabling better scientific communication.
-Ongoing efforts include the creation of education materials to help people understand these biological concepts and to learn the terminology in Diné Bizaad.
+Ongoing efforts include an expansion of the content of the dictionary, a series of STEM identity, and the creation of education materials to help people understand these biological concepts and to learn the terminology in Diné Bizaad.
 Project website: enablenavajo.org/navajo/ More information: spectrumnews1.com/wi/milwaukee/news/2021/10/11/breaking-language-barriers--project-enable-creates-new-navajo-words-for-scientific-terms |